 To join us and become a certified Texas Master Naturalist, you must complete a minimum of 60 hours of initial training on the region’s natural features and the impact that people have on nature.
 Training courses are held in the fall of each year and average 20 to 30 students.
-The course includes presentations by biologists, geologists, naturalists, and others from local, state, and federal agencies and universities.
+The course includes presentations by biologists, geologists, naturalists, and others from local, state, and federal agencies and universities, and three field trips.

-You must complete a minimum of 40 hours of volunteer service and 8 hours of advanced training within 12 months of the start of your initial training course.
+You must complete a minimum of 40 hours of volunteer service and 8 hours of advanced training on approved Chapter projects, typically within a year.
 Advanced training enables Texas Master Naturalists to learn additional knowledge or a particular skill in order to assist with different volunteer projects.
 Advanced training activities in the past have involved hands-on instruction, field trips to local natural areas, and lectures with such topics as: Texas bats, Texas insects, Texas aquatic environments, wildscape development, and trail planning, among many others.

 Frequently Asked Questions for New Applicants